 There was a recent Microsoft Exchange security update that could be causing this impact if you are using an outdated non-supported version of Outlook or using an Anti-Virus service on your computer.
 Clients using AV that does endpoint protection of the Outlook connections could cause repeated login prompts as that would appear as a man-in-the-middle attack.

-Please ensure you are currently running at least Outlook 2013 (that is fully updated) or newer. *Please note however, Outlook 2013 Microsoft end of life was on April 11th, 2023, so it is further recommended to run at least Outlook 2016 or newer*
+*Please note however, Outlook 2013 Microsoft end of life was on April 11th, 2023, so it is further recommended to run at least Outlook 2016 or newer*

 If you have a third-party Anti-Virus service running on your computer, please temporarily disable the setting doing endpoint protection on Outlook connections through your AV, restart Outlook, then see if you can successfully log into Outlook.
-If successful, this indicates your AV could be running encrypted connection checks on Outlook connections or could be running an AV that needs to be updated.

 We recommend to please contact your AV service provider / support team to report this issue for assistance.